alanvivona/rxjs-snippets-vscode/README.md

 This release include ReactiveX rxjs code snippets.

-- Added a bunch of new snippets to the original pluggin
+- Added a bunch of new snippets to the original pluggin made by prashantkoshta (https://github.com/prashantkoshta)

 **Enjoy!**